pitluga/supply_drop/README.md

 when true, will syntax check your puppet files and erb templates before rsyncing them to your servers.
 This is an experimental feature and is quite slow at the moment.

+    set :puppet_stream_output, false

+will write the incremental output from the hosts to the screen instead of waiting until complete and printing by host.

     set :puppet_write_to_file, nil

 a file to additionally write puppet output to, useful for large noops with small scrollbacks.